1986 FBI Miami shootout

-The 1986 FBI Miami shootout occurred on April 11, 1986, in Miami-Dade County, Florida, U.S. (the specific area was incorporated as Pinecrest in 1996), when a small group of field agents for the FBI attempted to apprehend William Russell Matix and Michael Lee Platt, who were suspected of committing a series of violent crimes in and around the Miami metropolitan area.
+On April 11, 1986, a shootout occurred between field agents for the Federal Bureau of Investigation (FBI) and two armed men in what is now Pinecrest, Miami-Dade County, Florida.
+The two men, former U.S. Army servicemen Michael Lee Platt and William Russell Matix, were suspected of committing a series of violent crimes, mostly bank robberies, in and around the Miami metropolitan area.

-Although they had partially surrounded the suspects after maneuvering them off a local road, the agents involved quickly found their firepower was outmatched by the weapons which Matix and Platt had in their vehicle.
-During the gun battle which ensued, Platt in particular was able to repeatedly return fire despite sustaining multiple hits.
-Two Special Agents died from their wounds, while five other agents were injured by gunfire.
-The shootout ended when both Matix and Platt were killed.
+Although they had partially surrounded the suspects after maneuvering them off a local road, the agents involved quickly found their firepower was outmatched by the weapons which Platt and Matix had in their vehicle.
+During the shootout which ensued, Platt in particular was able to repeatedly return fire despite sustaining multiple hits.
+Two Special Agents—Benjamin Grogan and Jerry Dove—were shot and killed, while five other agents were injured by gunfire.
+The shootout ended when both Platt and Matix were killed while attempting to flee the scene.

 The incident is infamous as one of the most violent episodes in the history of the FBI and is often studied in law enforcement training.
 The scale of the shootout led to the introduction of more effective handguns, primarily switching from revolvers to semi-automatics, in the FBI and many police departments around the United States.

 Background

+Suspects

 Michael Lee Platt (February 3, 1954 – April 11, 1986) and William Russell Matix (June 25, 1951 – April 11, 1986) met while serving in the U.S. Army at Fort Campbell, Kentucky.
+Platt enlisted in the Army on June 27, 1972, as an infantryman.
+While in basic training, Platt applied for Army Airborne Ranger Training and subsequently entered the United States Army Air Assault School at Fort Campbell, upon completion of which he was assigned to the Military Police Unit.
+It was in this unit that he met and served with Matix.
+This is also where he met his first wife, Regina Lylen, whom he married in 1975.

+Platt was honorably discharged in 1979, after which he moved to Florida with his wife and started a landscaping business called Blade Cutters with his brother, Tim.
+By December 1984, Platt and his wife had three children.

-Matix first served in the U.S. Marine Corps from 1969 to 1972, working as a cook (MOS 3371) in the officers' mess, serving in Hawaii and Okinawa from April 1970 to March 1971 and April 1971 to March 1972 respectively.
-He was honorably discharged July 7, 1972, achieving the rank of Sergeant.
-He enlisted in the U.S. Army on August 10, 1973, serving with the military police under the 101st Airborne Division in Fort Campbell, Kentucky.
-He served as a Military Police Officer and Squad Leader; Guard Supervisor for the Post Stockade and finally Patrol Supervisor before his honorable discharge August 9, 1976.
+Matix first served in the U.S. Marine Corps, working as a cook (MOS 3371) in the officers' mess, and was stationed in Hawaii and Okinawa from April 1970 to March 1971 and April 1971 to March 1972 respectively, achieving the rank of Sergeant.
+He was honorably discharged on July 7, 1972.
+More than a year later, on August 10, 1973, Matix enlisted in the Army, serving with the military police under the 101st Airborne Division in Fort Campbell.
+He served as a Military Police Officer and Squad Leader; a Guard Supervisor for the Post Stockade; and finally, a Patrol Supervisor, before being honorably discharged on August 9, 1976.